 - Katherine Zhou, Founder of “Design Ethically” and Product Designer at IBM Design

 - Julie Cohen, Professor of Law and Technology at Georgetown University Law Center

 - Will Mackie, Senior Trial Attorney, National Security Division, US.
 Department of Justice

-The Kenan Institute for Ethics hosts an annual, multi-day conference each spring around the Ethics of Emerging Technology.
+The Kenan Institute for Ethics hosts an annual, multi-day conference each academic year around the ethics of emerging technology.
+This fall, we co-hosted an international conference on Pandemic Surveillance: Privacy, Security, and Data Ethics.
+For fall 2019, Kenan sponsored a Dinner Roundtable on the topic of Tech Ethics/Corporate Ethics.
 The 2019 Conference, Tech Ethics and Governance, featured keynotes, panel discussions, and presentations centered around the ethical considerations that attach to the increasing reach of emerging tech, and the regulatory and tech governance models necessary to protect an open democratic society.
-For fall 2019, Kenan sponsored a Dinner Roundtable on the topic of Tech Ethics/Corporate Ethics.